BBNaija: Angel sits on Yousef in bed, spoon-feeds him food with care in video

-BBNaija: Angel Pushes Yousef on the Bed, Sits on His Lap in Romantic Manner As He Feeds Him, Video Goes Viral
+BBNaija: Angel Pushes Yousef on the Bed, Sits on His Lap in Romantic Manner As She Feeds Him, Video Goes Viral

 - The video of Angel sitting on the lap of Yousef as they were on the bed has generated many reactions on social media

-- In the clip, the female housemate carried a plate of food in her hand and fed in while still in an intimate position with him
+- In the clip, the female housemate carried a plate of food in her hand and fed Yousef while still in an intimate position with him

 - While many said that may be the last highlight on the show, others said they would really love to see more of the duo together